DCBranch/Part_Registry/README.md

 * ElasticSearch implemention

 ## Launch
-To run the game project; download, unzip, and run "Part Registry.exe" inside the project folder.
+To run the project; download, unzip, and run "Part Registry.exe" inside the project folder.